cbrews/ignition/README.md

 ![The status is good to go.
 This is Gemini Control.](docs/img/transcript-2.png)

-Ignition is currently in prerelease.
-You can use Ignition today at your own risk, please monitor this repository for changes until version 1.0 is released.
-Please be advised that there may be breaking changes in the API until that time.

-You can see ignition in action at [gemini.cbrews.xyz](https://gemini.cbrews.xyz).
+Ignition is no longer being updated.

 ## Installation
-⚠ Ignition currently supports Python versions 3.7 - 3.12.
+⚠ Ignition supports Python versions 3.7 - 3.12.

 Ignition can be installed via [PIP](https://pypi.org/project/ignition-gemini/).
 You should install it in alignment with your current development process; if you do not have a build process yet, I recommend you install within a [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/)